SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Database_configuration_in_Cube/Configuring_the_database_settings_in_Cube.md

 1. Restart the DMS.

-   The first restart after configuring Amazon Keyspaces can take up to 15 minutes extra on top of the normal start-up time as the keyspaces and tables will be created.
+   The first restart after configuring Amazon Keyspaces can take up to 15 minutes on top of the normal startup time as the keyspaces and tables will be created.
 In case of trouble, you can find the relevant logging in the *SLDBConnection.txt* file.

 ![Cube Database Configuration](~/user-guide/images/aks_cube_config.png)<br>*DataMiner 10.3.3 example configuration*